-If you take a leave of absence to serve in a branch of the United States armed forces and are re-employed under the Uniformed Services Employment and Re-employment Rights Act of 1994, your qualified military service may be considered service with the Employer and you may be entitled to make up any pre-tax contributions you missed the opportunity to make during your period of military service.
-These contributions must be made within a specific time period after you return from leave.
-If you are called to military service or believe you may be affected by this law, ask the BSA Benefits Office for more details.
+If you take a leave of absence to serve in a branch of the United States armed forces and are re-employed under the Uniformed Services Employment and Re-employment Rights Act of 1994, your qualified military service may be considered service with the Employer, and you may be entitled to contributions for this period.
+If you are called to military service and believe you may be affected by this law, ask the BSA Benefits Office for further details.